-4 - 4: Powered Dirt Vibrator
+4 - 4: Powered Dirt Vibrators (Header & Transfer)

-As the vines and tomatoes travel up the header chain, they go through the dirt vibrator tunnel (or the Overhead Vine Assisst Option).
+As the vines and tomatoes travel up the header chain, they go through the dirt vibrator tunnel (or the Overhead Vine Assist Option).
 The operating speed of the vibrator varies according to field conditions and vine mass.
 Some conditions such as working with thin vines require little or no vibration.
 Heavy vines, though, will require higher vibrator speeds.

-CAUTION: The operator must prevent rollback or bunching of the vines as well as overspeeding the vibrator.
-Bunching of vines results in inefficiency and fruit loss as it passes through the harvester.
+CAUTION: The operator must prevent rollback or bunching of the vines as well as over-speeding the vibrator.
+The bunching of vines results in inefficiency and fruit loss as it passes through the harvester.
 Over-speeding the vibrator causes excessive wear to the header chain and vibrator rollers.